-Welcome to Northeastern University-Seattle!
+Welcome to Northeastern University in Seattle!

-New Student Welcome Guide
+Check out the New Student Welcome Guide!

 New Student Information